Gratheon/website/blog/2024-11-29 🛠️ Andmetorm hackathon.md

 We're participating in the "Data storm" hackathon, which main goal is to use open government data of Estonia related to environment, weather, hydrology, alerts etc.

-Our hackathon focus is [🗃️ Storm wind collapsing beehives](../about/🌨️%20Problems/🗃️%20Storm%20wind%20collapsing%20beehives.md), [[Alert]]
+Our hackathon focus is [🗃️ Storm wind collapsing beehives](../about/🌨️%20Problems/🗃️%20Storm%20wind%20collapsing%20beehives.md) and  [🌪️ Weather alerts](../about/products/📱Web-app/essential-tier/ideas%20💡/🌪️%20Weather%20alerts.md) as a solution
 ## Team
 - [Artjom Kurapov](../about/company/Team/Artjom%20Kurapov.md)
 - Alonso Solis